-MLTC Health and Social Development Department is seeking a dynamic motivated individual to fill the Term position of Elder Mental Health Support Advisor.
-This is a term position to March 31, 2023.
-Term may be extended based on funding agreements and program needs.
-The MLTC Elder Mental Health Support Advisor will support the Meadow Lake First Nations to strengthen the use of cultural and traditional approaches to mental health wellness therapy supports to children 0-18 years old, and their families.
-To respond effectively to support life, and provide caring and respectful mental health services to our children, youth and families.
+MLTC Health and Social Development Department is seeking a dynamic, motivated individual to fill the term position of Elder Mental Health Support Advisor.
+This is a term position ending March 31, 2024.
+This term may be extended based on funding agreements and program needs.
+The Elder Mental Health Support Advisor will support the Meadow Lake First Nations to strengthen the use of cultural and traditional approaches to mental health wellness therapy supports for children 0-18 years old, and their families.
+The EMHSA will respond effectively to support and provide caring and respectful mental health services to our children, youth and families.

 POSITIONS DUTIES (include but not limited to):

 - Strengthen community cultural mental health support capacity by working with First Nations elders, community wellness counselors and mental health therapist

 - Will be culturally responsive, cultural safe, and culturally competent in the areas of mental health and wellness

 - Will ensure data, reporting, client case management documentation to meet programming reporting requirements, and promote knowledge exchange on various initiatives that will support the MLFN and funding partners on the successful culturally based mental health practices.